We should cultivate the Heinz Ketchup motto ('The best things come to those who wait'), rather than the Burger King approach ('Your way, right away').

-Ecclesiastes is a book of wisdom.
-The kind of wisdom that it teaches, however, is not of the purely philosophical variety, but is a spiritual sagacity combined with practical skill in living.
-John Ritenbaugh explains that this kind of godly wisdom, if applied, will protect a Christian as he experiences the trials and tribulations of life in this world.
+The type of wisdom Ecclesiastes teaches is not of the purely philosophical variety, but is a spiritual sagacity combined with practical skill in living.

 Martin Collins concludes his series on the three illustrations that comprise one long parable in Luke 15.
 In this part, he explains what is known as the Parable of the Prodigal (or Lost) Son.